Frequently Asked Questions

 A structural assessment is carried out to assess the structural integrity of a structure.
 To measure its safety and strength while also predicting its future structural integrity.
 This is an essential part of any earthquake repair strategy.
 A structural assessment is done to find out the extent of the earthquake damage to a house.

 Wrightway can assist you with obtaining a structural assessment for your commercial or residential property for earthquake damage, as we work closely with the most reputable engineers in Christchurch.

 Recladding your home is a process of fixing your exterior walls, giving them a new facade, sealing them and ensuring structural integrity.
 There are many types of cladding finishes to choose from, and it's a common task when repairing a home that's been damaged in the earthquakes.

 The short answer is yes!
 If you'd like your home renovated, we're happy to assist.

-A quantity surveyor's role is to calculate the cost or your repair project and then once the project is started, to ensure that it remains on budget.
+A quantity surveyor's role is to calculate the cost of your repair project, and then, once the project is started, they ensure that it remains on budget.

 A Quantity Surveyor will make sure that everything is covered that is required to build a new home or repair a property, covering everything that is essential, such as enabling-work and consequential damage.